Guangzhou Metro: Line 9

 The 20.1 km long underground route is operated by six-car trains, which runs from Fei'eling to Gaozeng, serving 11 stations.
 The line, other than Qingtang station, went operational on 28 December 2017.
 Line 9 mainly serves as a link for the passengers of Huadu District and Guangzhou North railway station to the rest of the system, having only one transfer station with Line 3 at Gaozeng.
 After the Tianhe Coach Terminal–Tiyu Xilu spur line of Line 3 is split off to form part of Line 10, the line is expected to be connected into Line 3 using the reserved switches at Gaozeng to become a new spur line.
-Line 9's color is pale green.